popqq/Smart_Plant/docs/source/programming.rst

 ..
 Important::
-    Note that with this example code, the Smart Plant enters into deep-sleep mode if the battery level is under 4.15V (lines 363-383), so be aware that if you want to flash it :term:`OTA`, make sure the battery is fully charged or the Smart Plant powered via USB-C.
+    Note that with this example code, the Smart Plant enters into deep-sleep mode if the battery level is under a 95% (lines 363-383), so be aware that if you want to flash it :term:`OTA`, make sure the battery is fully charged or the Smart Plant powered via USB-C.

 ..
 Note::